 A pearl finish, sometimes referred to as luster, is a good balance of both matte and semi-shine.
 Known for having an almost iridescent quality, pearl finishes allow for some shine and contrast but don’t show blemishes as easily as glossier options.
 Pearl is often used for high-quality prints and photographs (such as wedding portraits or framed professional photography) as it has a unique texture that feels much more upscale than other similar finishes.

 Metallic photo finishes look very similar to their name: they have a metallic, almost three-dimensional quality to them that helps them stand out in comparison to other popular finishes like pearl and glossy.
 Metallic finish photo paper is sturdy, resistant to fingerprints and has a pearl-like sheen.
 It’s best suited for photographs with a lot of colors as the finish helps to bring out the contrast between light and dark.
-Because of its shine, much like with glossy finishes, it’s not recommended for glass frames.
+Because of its shine, much like with glossy finishes, it pairs well with rustic framed prints.

 Similar to pearl, a satin finish is a combination of matte and glossy.
 With only a slight shimmer, it’s a great option for a photo you wish to display behind glass or in a brighter space as there won’t be much glare.
 This finish also allows for better viewing of the photograph from all angles, making it the standard option for event and wedding photography.
 A bit more durable than glossy finishes, satin can stand being handled by multiple people and will last a long time.